 Once you submit your web app for review, Amazon turns it into an APK (Android application package file), which is the format needed for distribution on the Amazon Appstore.
-A copy of the APK is available for download from the Debug Packages link on the developer portal.
+To download a copy of the APK: Go to your application on the developer portal, click App Services, and then Debug Package.
 You can use this APK for testing and debugging on Android-based devices, including Amazon Fire TV devices and Fire tablets.

 Amazon Fire tablet

 Follow the instructions at Connect to Fire Tablet through ADB to get your Fire tablet ready to accept Android Debug Bridge (ADB) commands.

 Next, follow the command line instructions at Running Your App on a Fire Tablet to install and run your debug APK.

 If your Android device is not a Fire TV or Fire Tablet device, use the following instructions to install and run the debug APK on your device:

 - Follow the Android documentation at Enabling ADB Debugging to enable ADB on your device.

 - Connect your device to your computer with a USB cable.

 - Open a command prompt or terminal window on your computer and change directory to your Eclipse Android Development Tools SDK platform tools folder (